milanglacier/yarepl.nvim/README.md

 ```

 `cmd` can be three types: a string, a list of strings, or a function that
 returns either a string or list of strings.
+It can also be one of yarepl's
+builtin command names, such as `builtin:ipython` or `builtin:python`.

+If you want to build your own path lookup logic, use
+`require('yarepl').cmd_builtin.find_binary(search_root, binary_name, fallback_binary)`
+inside a custom `cmd` function.
+The helper searches upward from the current
+directory for `search_root/binary_name` and returns `fallback_binary` when no
+matching binary is found.

 `formatter` can be either: